 Mrs Angela Westoby, Haemophilia Nurse Specialist

-Angela works as the Lead Nurse for the North and West Yorkshire Haemophilia Network, based at St. James’ Hospital in Leeds.
+Angela worked as the Lead Nurse for the North and West Yorkshire Haemophilia Network, based at St. James’ Hospital in Leeds, until her retirement in December 2018.
 She undertook nurse training at Guy’s Hospital in London, qualifying in 1983.
 She has previously held a number of professional roles including: steering committee member for the Haemophilia Nurses Association; Nursing representative on the Haemophilia Alliance; and Nursing representative on NHS England’s Clinical Reference Group for Haemophilia.

 Angela has spent more than 25 years working with patients who have haemophilia and other inherited bleeding disorders and many of her patients have over the years been affected by blood borne pathogens.
 She hopes to bring her experience of this to her work as a Trustee.